Andreea-L/Safety-Critical-Systems-4-H-Project/README.md

 # Safety-Critical-Systems-4-H-Project

-Barebones prototype of a system capable of evaluating the performance of a smart grid.
+Barebones prototype of a web tool that evaluates the risks associated with the operation of a smart grid.